kanaria69/Mainecoco/README.md

-## I used to be a banker, but I lost interest.
+## Where do hamburgers go to dance?
+The meat-ball.